lrb924/Predicted_Volatility/README.md

 * `tensorflow == 2.10.0`

 ### *Files Navigation*
-* `Data`: Directory containing all original CSV files
+* `DATA`: Directory containing all original CSV files
-* `Plots`: Directory containing all images of plots created in Jupyter Notebook
+* `PLOTS`: Directory containing all images of plots created in Jupyter Notebook
-* `GARCH`: Notebook containing GARCH model
+* `garch.ipynb`: Notebook containing GARCH model
-* `VARMAX`: Notebook containing VARMAX model
+* `varmax.ipynb`: Notebook containing VARMAX model
-* `trading_algo`: Notebook containing trading algorithm
+* `trading_algo.ipynb`: Notebook containing trading algorithm
+* `main.py`: Script to run VARMAX model

 ### *Purpose of Use*

-Our team decided to investigate the effectiveness of predicting index volatity as a trading strategy and its  profitability when trading cyclical & defensive securities (ETF's).
+Our team decided to investigate the effectiveness of predicting index volatity as a trading strategy and its profitability when trading cyclical & defensive securities (ETFs).

 The business question we hope to answer is: *is trading defensive or cyclical ETFs based on future volatility profitable?
 If so, which set of ETFs is more profitable?*

-Our motivation for taking on this challenge is to find out if, based on historic price data, we could predict future volatility, use the predicted future volatility as reference for our trading strategy, and then find out if cyclical or defensive ETFs were more profitable during the period of predicted volatility.
+Our motivation for taking on this challenge is to find out if, based on historical price data, we could predict future volatility, use the predicted future volatility as a reference for our trading strategy, and then find out if cyclical or defensive ETFs were more profitable during the period of predicted volatility.

 For reference, a **cyclical stock** is "a stock whose price is affected by macroeconomic or systematic changes in the overall economy.
 Cyclical stocks are known for following the cycles of an economy through expansion, peak, recession, and recovery.
 Most cyclical stocks involve companies that sell consumer discretionary items that consumers buy more during a booming economy but spend less on during a recession."
 [1]

 A **defensive stock** is "a stock that provides consistent dividends and stable earnings regardless of the state of the overall stock market."
-When referencing to ETF portfolio managers try to create uncorrelated returns with benchmark indices providing risk-adjusted returns for clients and investors.
 [2]

+When referring to ETFs, portfolio managers try to create uncorrelated returns with benchmark indices providing risk-adjusted returns for clients and investors.

 And one important thing to note is that "[c]yclical stocks are generally the opposite of defensive stocks.
 Cyclical stocks include discretionary companies, such as Starbucks or Nike, while defensive stocks are staples, such as Campbell Soup."
 [1]

-We hope to answer our business question by using historic candlestick, volume, and volatility data for the S&P 500, and closing price data for five cyclical ETFs, and five defensive ETFs.
+We hope to answer our business question by using historical candlestick, volume, and volatility data for the S&P 500, and closing price data for five cyclical ETFs, and five defensive ETFs.
 All of this data can be accessed through the Google Finance - Google Sheets API.

 The specific ETFs analyzed:
 * Cyclical: